waadabr/portfolio/_posts/second-blog.md

 ---
 layout: post
-title: This is my first ever jekyll post!
+title: This is my second ever jekyll post!
 ---

 # this is a heading